RVCC-IDMX/291-Fall2021-Team-Black-Hole/README.md

 # Animation

-## Background displacement mapping
+## Background Stars
-Give the illusion of stars flicering in the background
+The displacement map, or equal animation, will give the illusion of stars flickering in the background.

 ## Spaghettification
 The astronaut sprite will move toward the center of the blackhole, decelerating and then stopping before fading until transparent.
 This will mimic the phenomena known as spaghettification.